readysettech/readyset/docs/src/macro_benchmarking.md

 > your machine.

 When using flamegraph is it useful to:
-  * Increease the user stack dump size to 64KB from 8KB.
+  * Increase the user stack dump size to 64KB from 8KB.
   * Add a minute delay before perf starts to remove start overhead from the graph.
   * Only sample for a small number of seconds when the server is under